kylerove/pediatricurologybook/_chapters/01-02_imaging-of-the-urinary-tract.md

 ### Voiding Cystourethrography and Voiding Urosonography

 VCUG is a specialized radiology procedure that is primarily used to assess for the presence of vesicoureteral reflux (VUR) and to assess urethral morphology.
 The rationale has been the presumed link between reflux and post infectious scarring.
 Despite thirty years of study since the beginning of routine antibiotic prophylaxis for reflux, questions remain.
-Cystograms are less frequently performed than in the past, and watchful waiting is often preferred over antibiotic prophylaxis.{% cite chung2017a --file 01-02 %} It has traditionally been performed using fluoroscopy.
+Cystograms are less frequently performed than in the past, and watchful waiting is often preferred over antibiotic prophylaxis.{% cite chung2017a --file 01-02 %} Voiding studies have traditionally been performed using fluoroscopy.
 A transition is underway in the United States toward the use of contrast enhanced ultrasound (ceUS).
 In Europe, contrast enhanced ultrasound has been performed since the 1990s and has been widely available since the early 2000s.
 However, ultrasound contrast agents were not approved for use in the US until 2016.
 There remains debate as to the sensitivity of ceVUS for urethral anomalies in the male infant.
 As of this writing, ACR appropriateness criteria still recommend VCUG over ceVUS in that setting, despite the existence of review articles showing excellent depiction of urethral anatomy by ceVUS.{% cite brown2020acr barnewolt2021a duran2017a --file 01-02 %}

 Fluoroscopy is still frequently used, including at this author's institution, even though it exposes the patient to ionizing radiation.
 Another disadvantage of traditional fluoroscopy is that it requires the patient to lie flat to void; this is often difficult for toilet trained patients.